KyleGoslan/App-Workshops-Old/03 - Locations/Placemarks.md

 + `ocean`: The name of the ocean associated with the placemark.
 + `inlandWater`: The name of the inland water body associated with the placemark.

-As an example of how you might want to deal with this, you might do something like this:
+As an example of how you might want to deal with this, you might do:

 ```swift
 if let ocean = placemark.ocean {